 The more you know about the property, the better.
 My website, Members.TedThomas.com, has videos that teach you how to inspect property.
 I have two videos that teach you how to use Zillow.com, a site that helps you determine a property’s value.
 My videos teach you everything you need to know about making big profits in tax defaulted real estate whether you’re buying tax deeds in California or anywhere, at a physical auction or online.

-To give you a big head start, I’m giving you access to the Safe Haven Investor Course, a PDF and 2 streaming videos, one on tax lien certificates and one on tax deeds.
+To give you a big head start, I’m giving you access to the Wealth Without Risk Course, a PDF, and 2 streaming videos, one on tax lien certificates and one on tax deeds.

-The Safe Haven master course is valued at $197, but for you it’s FREE.
+The Wealth Without Risk course is valued at $197, but for you it’s FREE.
 Just click here,

-Ted Thomas is a Florida-based author and publisher who specializes in tax defaulted properties.
-For more help learning how to buy tax deeds in California visitors to his website will find 4 must see FREE instructional videos.
-No credit card required.
+Ted Thomas is a Florida-based author and publisher who specializes in tax-defaulted properties.
+For more help learning how to buy tax deeds in California visitors to his website will find 4 must-see FREE instructional videos.
+No credit card is required.
 The video lessons will give you everything you ever wanted to learn about government tax defaulted real estate which is sold at public auctions for starting bid, back taxes for 10 cents to 20 cents on the dollar.
 You’ll also learn the secrets of tax lien certificates which pay guaranteed returns of 16%, 18%, up to 36%.